Samdal/rusty_pong/README.md

 ## My modifications:

 - I have added fancy lights and shadows from the ggez shadows example
-- Minor asthetic changes: color, size and shape of som of the meshes
+- Minor asthetic changes: color, size and shape of some of the meshes
 - Addad a background image
 - Fixed creating new mesh every frame, as TanTan said at the end of the video
-- Added super simple computer player 2, uncomment line 440-450 to disable
+- Added super simple computer player 2, comment line 440-450 to disable